These photos were captured between January 2018 and September 2019. A longer project description can be found below the gallery.

 Even using a disposable film camera, versus film with an SLR, presents a sort of apathy toward how the photos turn out.
 I don’t want to think of the photos themselves as disposable, but there is a freedom in using a camera that doesn’t, to some extent, have to be cared for.
 The film doesn’t have to be selected.
 It is what it is.
 What you see is what you get.

-The photos here have been captured between January 2018 and May 2019 with ten different disposable cameras (I believe six of the rolls were captured on a Fujifilm QuickSnap Flash 400 Disposable 35mm Camera and the other one on a Kodak FunSaver Disposable Camera with Flash 800).
+The photos here have been captured between January 2018 and August 2019 with 14 different disposable cameras.
+All film was processed at Full Circle Fine Art Services.
 The photos haven't been edited or cropped in any way.

 Initially when I started this project, I didn't want to share any of the photos on the internet at all.
 I had a plan to capture one photo everyday for years on end, eventually culminating in an expansive gallery show, documenting my life in this sort of photo diary.
 I've let go of that a bit with the thought that the whole point of the project is to take photos without any sort of structure or specific intention.
 I would still like to print a selection of these and have a gallery show someday, but I'm trying not to think too hard about it at this point.
 I'll continue to upload rolls as they're developed.